-DDA Dehradun is the best coaching institute in India for NDA exam.
+DDA Dehradun is the Best NDA Coaching Institute in Dehradun (Uttarakhand), India.
 All students who aspire to join NDA (National Defence Academy) can undertake coaching with Doon Defence Academy.
 The NDA entrance exam is held twice a year, generally in the months of April and September.
 This examination is conducted by the UPSC (Union Public Service Commission).

 Age and marital status:

 A candidate must be an unmarried male, at least 161/2 years old but below the age of 19 as of January 1, or July 1, of the year succeeding the examination year.